-Prerequisites: 1st Semester: C- or higher in Algebra I or completion of Math 10; 2nd Semester: Must pass 1st semester.
-Students who do not earn credit 1st semester will be moved to the Math 10 course.

-Fulfills the Algebra II requirement
+- Prerequisites: 1st Semester: C- or higher in Algebra I or completion of Math 10; 2nd Semester: Must pass 1st semester.
+Students who do not earn credit 1st semester will be moved to the Math 10 course. - Credits: 1 per semester; 2 semesters - Fulfills a mathematics course requirement for all diplomas - Fulfills the Algebra II requirement for all diplomas

-ALGEBRA II HONORS
+ALGEBRA II HONORS COURSE #252202/252222